 Looking for the ultimate fall dish?
 This buckwheat harvest tart is hearty, savory, and filled with the best produce autumn has to offer.

 For the Crust:

 - ½ cup chilled unsalted butter (1 stick), cut into small cubes

 - 1 tablespoon apple cider vinegar

-- 3 cups cubed sweet potato (from about two peeled sweet potatoes)
+- 3 cups peeled and cubed sweet potato (about 2 medium)

-- 1 bunch Swiss chard, stems removed, coarsely chopped (about 6 cups chopped)
+- 1 bunch Swiss chard, stems removed and coarsely chopped (about 6 cups)

 - 2 tablespoons balsamic vinegar